Young Adult Literature with LGBTQAI+ Themes

 Young Adult literature with LGBTQAI+ themes

 The quantity and quality of this literature has expanded rapidly in the past several years.
 The Stonewall Book Awards are presented to English language books that have exceptional merit relating to the gay/lesbian/bisexual/transgender experience.
 I had the good fortune to serve on the Stonewall committee for the American Library Association’s 2017 Mike Morgan & Larry Romans Children’s and Young Adult Literature Award, and I am chairing the 2018 committee.
 I’d like to share a few of the valuable titles we’ve honored below.
-(Click here for all the 2018 awards and earlier awards.)
+(Click here for more information about the awards and award winners.)

 Fiction Titles